elk-audio/elk-docs/documents/sushi_configuration_format.md

 * **"processor"** -  The name of the processor to apply the settings to.
 * **"program"** - If included, the id of the initial program to load.
 * **"bypassed"** - If included, set the initial bypass state of the processor.
-* **"parameters"** - A list of name - value pairs for parameters that will be set on the processor
+* **"parameters"** - A list of name - value pairs for parameters that will be set on the processor.
-* **"properties"** - A list of name - value pairs for string properties that will be set on the processor
+* **"properties"** - A list of name - value pairs for string properties that will be set on the processor.